 Tear duct blockage in newborn babies and how to deal with it?

 This condition affects about a quarter of babies at birth.
 Blocked tear ducts may cause recurring eye infections and also retinal sores.
 Sometimes, tear opening happens typically as the child gets bigger.
 Sometimes, a doctor may prescribe radiotherapy of the lacrimal sac to help modify the tear duct.
 About 80 per cent of blocked tear ducts make a full recovery by nine months of age; even though massage and time, some tear duct blockages do not significantly go.

 If the blockage persists for up to 9 months, the child should be evaluated by a pediatric ophthalmologist.
-After a thorough eye exam, the doctor will determine if the child needs to be treated with tear duct probing and Irrigation.
+After a thorough eye exam at the centre for eye care, the doctor will determine if the child needs to be treated with tear duct probing and Irrigation.
 Tear duct probing and Irrigation are often carried out in the operating room under general anaesthesia.

 What is the procedure to clear the tear ducts?

 By examining and irrigating your tear duct, an ophthalmologist can determine the severity of your blockage.
 Sometimes the Irrigation itself can remove the blockage and provide relief.
 In those cases, the testing and treatment for their obstruction are the same; however, other patients may have more severe or complicated blockages which will need further treatment.

 The best ophthalmologist in Hyderabad will assess the degree of your obstruction so that they can recommend a treatment based on your specifications.

 The excessive tearing condition is a rear case, but if you get diagnosed with it, it’s better to get the necessary treatment like minor eye procedures before further complications.